lianestellet/Learn-DesignPatterns/README.md

 # Design Patterns Using Java
 Studying through the book **Head First Design Patterns - O'Reilly** to expand OO and software architecture knowledge.
-Also I am adapting the code to cover all core methods with tests using JUnit and making some annotations to readapt faster when it comes the time to user any pattern.
+Also I am adapting the code to cover all core methods with tests using JUnit and making some annotations to readapt faster when it comes the time to reuse any of these pattern.

 ## Config